uxuyconnect/connect-sdk/README.md

 })
 ```

+### How To Build and Test UXUY SDK for local testing
+This section provides the instructions on how to build UXUY SDK from source code.

+#### Prerequisite
+Install PNPM: `Execute npm install -g pnpm`
+Install TypeScript: `Run pnpm add typescript -D`

 ### MetaMask Standard Wallet Integration (Beta)

 We are pleased to announce the integration of MetaMask's standard wallet.
 Connection can now be established with a single line of code.